lakisan1/trivia-challenge/README.md

 First, I am a noob and it's likely there's a better solution, but I did it this way:

+If there's a lot demand I will make a script for doing this in one click.
+Please let me know if you are interested!

 After getting the questions they are going to be in sets of 50, you can put them all in one json file for convenience.
 (Make sure you use a token so you don't get duplicate questions).

 --------------------------------------------------